HOUSE RESOLUTION NO. 1

 H70-30.
 Suspension of rules.
 The House may suspend a House rule on a motion approved by not less than two-thirds of the members voting.

 H70-50.
-Interpreting rules.
-The Speaker shall interpret all questions on House rules, subject to appeal by any fifteen representatives to the House Rules Committee.
+Interpreting rules -- appeal.
+The Speaker shall interpret all questions on House rules, subject to appeal by any 15 representatives to the House Rules Committee.
+Unless the delay would cause legislation to fail to meet a scheduled deadline, the House Rules Committee may consider and report on the appeal on the next legislative day.
 The decision of the House Rules Committee may be appealed to the House by any representative.

 H70-60.
 Joint rules superseded.
 A House rule, insofar as it relates to the internal proceedings of the House, supersedes a joint rule.